Craig Aron, SVP of Strategic Business Development, Bidtellect

 The challenge is figuring out how to balance the effective utilization of data to make you a better marketer with following your intuition and having the ability to be innovative and creative and not just follow best practices but create your own.
 Management needs to trust their creative teams to do great work instead of always pushing show data to justify every single action they take.
 It’s tying the hands of what creatives and writers do best.
 And that’s using their talents and instincts, not simply following benchmarks.

 However, given all the data and resources today, it’s never been easier to be a good marketer.
+Also, there may be numerous agencies and service providers, that could help you with their customized business tools to explore the depths of marketing.
 But if you really want to be a great marketer and do amazing work, there won’t be a precedent or formula for that.
 You must take a leap of faith and not be afraid to try new things and know you’re going to fail sometimes.

 How does Content Marketing fit into your overall marketing strategies?
 How do you think this will change in the coming year?